dkam/datacenter_detector/README.md

 # DatacenterDetector
+Use the Gem to determine if an IP Address belongs to a  datacenter network range.
+Response will usually include the CIDR of the queried network the IP belongs to.

 This Gem wouldn't be possble without the work done here : https://incolumitas.com/pages/Datacenter-IP-API/

-The gem caches responses, including the supplied netblock, in SQLite.
+Responses are cached, including the supplied netblock, in SQLite.
 Subsequent lookups which are within the same netblock will be cached.

 To experiment with DatacenterDetector, run `bin/console` for an interactive prompt.

 ## Installation